 The Art of Rhetoric: Working through the challenges and disagreements that arise from our shared lives.
 Series 4.3.

 In my previous post, I suggest Daniel Kahneman’s Thinking, Fast and Slow and Jonathan Haidt’s The Righteous Mind: Why Good People are Divided by Politics and Religion are complementary reads.
-(See, Thinking, Fast and Slow.
-(And 2 worries.) and Just a Thought.
-14. ) Why?
-Because… Read More ›
+Why?
+Because a study of Haidt’s moral theory alongside Kahneman’s work on our… Read More ›